aoli-al/solythesis-artifact/solythesis/README.md

-# Solythesis: Secure Smart Contract on the Fly
+# Solythesis: Securing Smart Contract with Runtime Validation

 Solythesis is a novel runtime validation framework for Ethereum smart contracts that works as a source to source Solidity compiler and detects errors at runtime.
 Solythesis generates an instrumented smart contract from a set of invariants and rejects transactions that violate the invariants.